Himalayan Yoga Academy

 Prasannaatmendriyah-manahswasthaitya-bhidhiyate!!

-All three doshas are in equilibrium with regard to the individual prakriti.
-All seven tissues, dhatus, are in the proper state of strength and integrity The digestive fires, agnis, are balanced resulting in proper appetite, digestion, and assimilation The waste materials, malas, are being produced and eliminated in a regular manner The sense organs , indriyani, are functioning normally and the mind is undisturbed The individual is experiencing happiness and contentment
+All three doshas are in equilibrium about the individual prakriti.
+All seven tissues, dhatus, are in the proper state of strength and integrity.
+The digestive fires, agnis, are balanced resulting in proper appetite, digestion, and assimilation.
+The waste materials, malas, are being produced and eliminated regularly.
+The sense organs, indriyani, are functioning normally and the mind is undisturbed The individual is experiencing happiness and contentment.

 How is health defined in Yoga and where is it defined?